 Frameworks are used to make programming just a little bit easier for developers by providing ready-made solutions to repeatable problems.
 A high-level framework takes it up a notch by making it possible to solve these repeatable problems with little to no actual coding.
 In this case study, we’re going to take a look at the process of creating such a high-level framework designed to quickly develop and deploy fintech applications.

 One of our clients showed interest in the development of a framework with the goal of making it easier to create financial technology applications.
 We’re going to provide you with highlights of the entire development process – from our original assumptions to the finished product.
 We’re also going to show you just how much faster it is to create fintech apps with the help of a framework like this.

 High-level framework – what exactly do we want to develop?

 The basic definition of a framework doesn’t necessarily explain what we’re planning to accomplish here.
 So let’s dig a bit deeper.
-Most of applications, be it fintech apps or any other, consist of some business logic (workflows), business data models and UI components that represent them.
+Most applications, be it fintech apps or any other, consist of some business logic (workflows), business data models, and UI components that represent them.

 While the business logic of each app is unique, there are lots of features that most apps have in common (e.g. authorization, database, security, administration panel).

 When we narrow down the apps to a specific industry, like financial technology, the number of common features increases even further.
 Thus, making it potentially viable to create a high-level framework, in which all the common features as well as the basic frontend can be created with little to no coding.
 The goal of such a framework, of course, is to speed up the development of fintech apps.
 One can quickly create MVPs or even full-fledged products faster and cheaper, getting to the point where they can test their business idea in practice much faster, without compromising the future stability and scalability of their solution.

 The framework will be created with a couple of assumptions in mind: